yarohtar/cam-maths-notes-obsidian/README.md

 2. Scroll down to Git
 3. Scroll down and find fiels "Author name for commit" and "Author email for commit"
 4. Fill these in with your name and email

-I'm not sure for the reason this doesn't work because you are never committing so this information is never actually used.
+I'm not sure about the reason this doesn't work because you are never committing so this information is never actually used.
 But it is what it is.

 ## Autopull
 If you don't wanna do this every time, you can set the autopull by going to Settings, scrolling down to Git and clicking on it.